 Citrus Ginger Avocado and Edamame Salad

 This citrus ginger and black sesame–dressed salad from The First Mess is a perfect meal to enjoy if you're looking for a light lunch that's easy on your cholesterol.
-With avocado, carrots, and edamame, there's plenty of omega-3, which is great for lower cholesterol levels.
+It's full of avocado, which is rich in healthy fats that can lower cholesterol levels, as well as edamame, which contain heart-healthy omega-3s.
 It's the perfect vegetarian-friendly lunch, or simply enjoy it as a side dish to go alongside your meal.

 For a Filling Lunch: